 Email Marketing

 In our digital age, email is king.
 Gone are the days where direct-mail marketing ruled the world (though there is still a place for it!).
 One of the best ways to reach your audience and drive conversions is by sending messages right to their inboxes.
 The trick to not get lost in the myriad of other emails?
 Clever subject lines, interesting and to-the-point messages, and clear calls-to-action.
 I like to veer toward the playful side in my email marketing, even for more serious brands like Scientific American.
 It shows personality, and personality really resonates.
+Finding that “hook,” whether it’s in marketing copy, a novel, or work of non-fiction is something that energizes me.

 Scientific American Automated Welcome Email